-The goal of this project is to reduce barriers for people with mental health-related disabilities to participate in physical activity programs offered by recreation and fitness organizations.
+The goal of Enabling Minds is to reduce barriers for people with mental health-related disabilities to participate in physical activity programs offered by recreation and fitness organizations.

-The Enabling Minds project will develop tools and training resources to support organizations in the recreation and physical activity sector to meet the requirements of the customer service and information and communication standards under the Accessibility for Ontarians with Disabilities Act, 2005.
+The Enabling Minds Training Module and Resource Library were created to support organizations in the recreation and physical activity sector to meet the requirements of the customer service and information and communication standards under the Accessibility for Ontarians with Disabilities Act, 2005.

 Rationale and Benefits

 Physical activity can play an important role in promoting positive mental health and supporting recovery from mental illness.
 Given that people with a mental health-related disability are at increased risk of developing chronic physical conditions, such as diabetes and heart disease, physical activity is strongly recommended to reduce risk and help manage chronic physical conditions.